Many-Body Neural Network Wavefunction for a Non-Hermitian Ising Chain: Effect of Boundary Conditions

 \section{Effect of Boundary Conditions}

-The analysis presented in Sec.~\ref{S1} to Sec.~\ref{S4} of this paper was conducted considering PBCs.
-As predicted in Ref.~\cite{lenke2021high}, we show here that $PT$ symmetry is broken as soon as one turns on the non-Hermiticity ($\xi \neq 0$) under PBCs (see Fig.~\ref{fig20}).
-In contrast, Fig.~\ref{fig9} shows that under OBCs, this phase transition is not immediate and only occurs later at some particular values of the NH perturbation.
+The analysis presented in Secs.~II to IV in the main text was conducted considering PBCs.
+As predicted in Ref.~\cite{lenke2021high}, we show here that $PT$ symmetry is spontaneously broken by the eigenstates as soon as one turns on the non-Hermiticity ($\xi \neq 0$) under PBCs (see Fig.~\ref{fig20}) while the Hamiltonian remain $PT$-symmetric.
+In contrast, Fig.~7 in the main text shows that under open boundary conditions (OBCs), this phase transition is not immediate and only occurs later at some particular values of the NH perturbation.